gsage/engine/docs/tutorials/advanced/7_eal.rst

 Engine Abstraction Layer
 ========================

-Gsage engine is designed to be as flexible as possible, thus it supports plugins.
-As systems, that are installed from plugins most definetely will have different set of Lua bindings, there is a Lua abstraction layer, that can be used to unify interfaces for different kind of systems.
+As systems, that are installed from plugins most definetely will have different set of Lua bindings, Gsage Engine has Lua abstraction layer, that can be used to unify interfaces for different kind of systems.

 EAL helps to tie Lua code to the engine entities.
 Besides that EAL allows extensive code reuse between different objects.